photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

 Now [restart the services](../docker-compose.md#step-2-start-the-server) for the changes to take effect.

+!!! info ""
+    Some Intel hardware [may not support 4K and 8K videos](https://en.wikipedia.org/wiki/Intel_Quick_Sync_Video#Development).
+In this case, it is not possible to transcode these videos with your hardware.
+We may later add a configuration option that allows you to downscale videos.

 ### NVIDIA Container Toolkit

 For hardware transcoding with an NVIDIA graphics card, the *NVIDIA Container Toolkit* must be installed on the host computer first.
 Instructions can be found in their [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).